alexkamil/mongodb-async-performance/README.md

 drivers BSON encoding an decoding for various document sizes and complexity.
 Sample results are provided on the [driver's website][1].

-`PerformanceITest` provides a driver for measurung the performance of the driver when performing various read and write operations against a MongoDB server or cluster.
-Again sample results are provided on the [driver's website][2].
+`PerformanceITest` provides a driver for measuring the performance of the driver when performing various read and write operations against a MongoDB server or cluster.
+Again sample results are provided on the [driver's site][2].

 Both classes can be run via the command line or via JUnit.